Updated May 2023.

 If you don’t set a delay, these actions still go to the queue but are executed immediately unless you have reached the daily limit set in the ‘Options’, ‘Throttling’ tab.
 Remember, that Dux-Soup executes all automated actions during a profile visit, so the first thing it will look for is the visit limit.
 If you’re sending connection requests, it will also take into account the connection request limit.
 Once the daily limit is reached, Dux-Soup will snooze until midnight.

-Learn more about daily limits and safety on LinkedIn.
+You can learn more about daily limits and safety on LinkedIn on our support pages.

 Should you have any further questions, feel free to contact Dux-Soup support at firstname.lastname@example.org and we will be happy to help!